rachelnertia/rachelnertia.github.io/_posts/2023/2023-01-16-batrep-elg-aos-2k-league-game-1.md

 I am bringing a battle round counter to the next game because we had a little bit of uncertainty at the end as to whether we were, in fact, at the end.
 Luckily we were able to figure it out -- there was no way I could have scored 21 points in only 4 battle rounds (the maximum I could have scored was 20).
 I think I shall look for one of those very big D6s...

-Salvatore was a great opponent and his army looked fantastic, I wish him all the best in his future aether-endeavours.
+Salvatore was a great opponent and his army looked fantastic.
+I wish him all the best in his future aether-endeavours.

 I'm feeling much better than I did after my first game in last year's league.
 It's nice to play an army that isn't horribly feeble.